Przemysław Urbański

-Przemysław Urbański (born 4 January 1982) is a former Polish footballer who played as a forward.
+Przemysław Urbański (born 4 January 1982) is a Polish footballer who played as a forward.
 Urbański played his football in the Pomeranian region of Poland, starting his career with Lechia Gdańsk, also playing for Unia Tczew, Czarni Pruszcz Gdański, Bałtyk Gdynia, and GKS Kowale.
 Since retiring from football Urbański has moved into a coaching role at Lechia Gdańsk working with the Lechia Gdańsk academy.
 Urbański is the father of professional Polish football player Kacper Urbański.